Klepac-Ceraj-Lab/ECHOAnalysis.jl/docs/src/01-data-sources.md

 ## Metadata

-Patient metadata is kept in a FileMaker Pro database, and exported into a `csv` file that requires some effort to parse effectively.
+Patient metadata is kept in a FileMaker Pro database, and exported into a file that requires some effort to parse effectively.

 ### Export from FilemakerPro